 I am originally from the small town of Ft.
-Rucker, Alabama, but have spent the majority of my life in the Twin Cities of Minnesota, where I currently reside.
-I have been creating silver jewelry since late 2016.
-I am a self taught metalsmith.
+Rucker, Alabama but have spent the majority of my life in the Twin Cities of Minnesota, where I currently reside.
+I have been creating silver jewelry since late 2016 and I am a self taught metalsmith.

-I spoke with my peers and even some wonderful, kind smiths on social media and I eventually came to the conclusion that I was more than ready to purchase some equiptment and relearn the craft on my own.
-It took me about two years to save up for everything that I needed, but it was worth every struggle along the way.
+I spoke with my family, friends and even some wonderful, kind smiths on social media and came to the conclusion that I was more than ready to purchase some equipment and relearn the craft on my own.
+It took me about two years to save up for everything that I needed but it was worth every struggle along the way.

 Thank you for checking out my shop, I hope that you see something that calls to you.